Eczema is a chronic, superficial inflammation of the skin associated with redness and severe itching.

 Treatment for eczema includes topical medications and antihistamines to reduce inflammation and itching.
 A mild skin care routine using Cetaphil or Cereve cleanser and moisturizing lotions is helpful in reducing dry skin conditions.
 Avoid perfumed soaps, harsh laundry detergents and fabric softeners.

 On occasion, more aggressive therapy is required which might include oral or injectible steroids and/or antibiotics.
 A new class of “immunomodulators” is now available to treat eczema.
-These topical drugs are steroid-free, safe and are becoming more commonly used in all of our eczema patients.
+These topical drugs are steroid-free, safe and are becoming more commonly used in all of our eczema patients in Nashville.

 Tennessee Clinical Research Center routinely conducts clinical research studies for actinic keratosis.
 For more information call TCRC at 615-383-9660 or visit www.tnclinicalresearch.com to view the current list of studies.